 The Office has robust policies and procedures regulating credit card use, and the use of a credit card for personal purposes is prohibited.
-During 2020-21, there was one instance of a credit card being used for personal purpose.
-There were no referrals for disciplinary action.
+During 2021-22, there were no instances of a credit card being used for personal purpose.

-Personal Use of Credit Cards 2020-21 Aggregate amount of personal use expenditure. \$57 Aggregate amount of personal use expenditure settled by the due date (within 5 working days). \$57 Aggregate amount of personal use expenditure settled after the due date (after 5 working days).
-Nil Aggregate amount of personal use expenditure outstanding at 30 June 2021.
+Personal Use of Credit Cards 2021-22 Aggregate amount of personal use expenditure.
+Nil Aggregate amount of personal use expenditure settled by the due date (within 5 working days).
+Nil Aggregate amount of personal use expenditure settled after the due date (after 5 working days).
+Nil Aggregate amount of personal use expenditure outstanding at 30 June 2022.
 Nil